Mahatma Jyotiba Phule Jan Arogya Yojana: 6 Important Things to know

 Mahatma Jyotiba Phule Jan Arogya Yojana disease list and treatments

-While this is not a comprehensive list, it includes the major diseases and treatments you can avail under the Mahatma Phule Yojana.
+While this is not a comprehensive list, it includes the major diseases and treatments you can avail of under the Mahatma Phule Yojana.

 - Ophthalmology surgery